-- A Digital True Random Number Generator library (DTRNG FRO library v1.0) that meets some of ANSSI requirements (French scheme) - Another Digital True Random Number Generator library (DTRNG FRO library v2.0) that meets some of ANSSI requirements (French scheme) as well as PTG.2 class of BSI-AIS31 (German scheme - An EHP DTRNG FRO library built around Hardware DTRNG FRO.
-This library generates random numbers that pass Test Procedure A specified by AIS31 standard - Secure Boot Loader is a loader for downloading in Flash and can download the encrypted user code with AES - System API is an Application Programming Interface which controls Non-Volatile Memory (NOR Flash), receives and transmits data from a host and utilities supported.
+- A DTRNG FRO library v1.0 built around Hardware DTRNG FRO.
+This library meets some of ANSSI requirements (French scheme) only if guidance of section 3.3 of [DTRNG\FRO\AN\1.41] is strictly followed - A DTRNG FRO library v2.0 built around Hardware DTRNG FRO.
+This library meets some of ANSSI requirements (French scheme) as well as PTG.2 class of BSI-AIS31(German scheme) only if guidance of section 3.3 of [DTRNG\FRO\AN\1.61] is strictly followed - A DTRNG FRO libraries v2.2 built around Hardware DTRNG FRO.
+This library meets some of ANSSI requirements (French scheme) as well as PTG.2 class of BSI-AIS31(German scheme) - Two EHP DTRNG FRO libraries built around Hardware DTRNG FRO.
+These libraries generate random numbers that pass Test Procedure A specified by AIS31 standard - Secure Boot Loader is a loader for downloading in Flash and can download the encrypted user code with AES - System API is an Application Programming Interface which controls Non-Volatile Memory (NOR Flash), receives and transmits data from a host and utilities supported.
 It is used in Bootloader and can be also used for the Security IC Embedded Software.
 No security relevant policy, mechanism or function is supported